SargamS/SargamS/README.md

 <td>
 <p align="center"><img src="https://github.com/Anmol-Baranwal/Cool-GIFs-For-GitHub/assets/74038190/9c351cb9-c9a2-4b20-8420-e96b8331a53b" width="105">&nbsp;</p>

-- 🔮 I can predict exactly which line will throw an error — right after it throws.
+- 🔮 I can predict exactly which line will throw an error..Hmmmm..right after it throws.
-- 🎭 Two modes: "genius who just built a full app in an hour" and "can't center a div for 3 days."
+- 🎭 Two modes: "genius who just built a full app in an hour" n "can't center a div for 3 days."
-- 💣 `git push --force` is my cardio.
+- 💣 `git push --force` is my 4ever cardio.
-- 🧠 My brain has two tabs open: the actual problem, and why the printer isn't working.
+- 🧠 My brain has two tabs open: the actual problem n why the printer isn't working.
 - 👻 Half my variables are named `finalFinal`.
-- 🤝 Me and ChatGPT have a 50/50 partnership — I ask questions, it pretends to know the answer.
+- 🤝 Me n ChatGPT have a 50/50 partnership, I ask questions, it pretends to know the answer.
-- 🪦 RIP to every semicolon I forgot and blamed the compiler for.
+- 🪦 RIP to every ; I forgot n blamed the compiler for.
 </td>
 <td>